kyle0324/kyle0324.github.io/README.md

 ### Projects
 Card counter application
--Desktop GUI with QT
+- Desktop GUI with QT
--SQLight to simulate communication with a database -csv reader for users to upload personal decks
+- SQLight to simulate communication with a database
+- csv reader for users to upload personal decks